Over the past decade, epidemic processes on networks have become a hot topic in physics and mathematics.

 To persist and propagate, epidemics need avenues of transmission.
 The more of these avenues that exist the higher the chance an epidemic will emerge, the quicker it will spread, and the bigger it will become.
 For instance, when humans first started to build cities they were afflicted by numerous outbreaks of previously unknown diseases that took advantage of the denser human proximity, and hence avenues for transmission, that city life afforded.

 These high number of contacts with hubs come to bite us twice: Hubs are proportionally more likely to contract an epidemic disease, and once infected they are more likely to spread it.
-Due to this quadratic effect hub individuals become so-called superspreaders of epidemics.
+Due to this quadratic effect, hub individuals become so-called superspreaders of epidemics.

 Fighting fire with fire

-While similar ideas are now regularly used in viral marketing, their application to epidemics comes with a big caveat: Such campaigns will only work for diseases where the contact network relevant for disease transmissions is closely aligned with the contact network for vaccinations.
+While similar ideas are now regularly used in viral marketing, their application to epidemics comes with a big caveat: Campaigns will only work for diseases where the contact network relevant for disease transmissions is closely aligned with the contact network for vaccinations.
 Our bus driver from the previous example is a likely hub in the epidemic network, but not necessarily in the nomination network.

-In the future the size and density of the human population will likely continue to increase, also the rise in long distance travel will continue leading to ever more tightly knit global contact networks across which epidemics can spread.
+In the future the size and density of the human population will likely continue to increase, also the rise in long-distance travel will continue leading to ever more tightly knit global contact networks across which epidemics can spread.
 Aggravating this situation is the misuse of antibiotics which has eroded our main line of defence against epidemics.

 While the battle against future epidemics will mainly be fought by biologists rather than mathematicians, research in networks can help us to predict outbreaks better and may increase the efficiency of vaccination campaigns, saving money and lives.
 At present, the biggest unknowns in this field concerns human behaviour.

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.